-Natures Health Diva II Uses, Dosage, Side Effects, Food Interaction and all others data.
+Natures Health Diva II Uses, Dosage, Side Effects and more

 Evening primrose oil comes from the extraction from Oenothera biennis seeds and it is commonly used as an alternative source for omega-6 essential fatty acids.
 In its composition it presents some fatty acids such as Linolenic acid and Gamolenic acid.
 Evening primrose oil has been filled for the FDA by Humanetics Corporation on April 2000 to be a new dietary ingredient but its current status is "Inadequate basis for expectation of safety".
 By Health Canada, evening primrose oil is approved in over-the-counter combination dietary supplements.
 By the EMA, evening primrose oil is approved in herbal preparations.